-Sarah Slocomb, Regional Specialist for North Africa, is just back from a week on the road in Morocco.
+Sarah Slocomb, Regional Specialist for North Africa, spent a week on the road in Morocco.
 While out there she sent us blog updates detailing her time in the country.
-Featuring the sights and sounds of this diverse country, the mountains and the desert, her time was action-packed:
+Featuring the mountains and the desert, her time was action-packed discovering new sights, sounds and flavours:

 "Morocco is fantastic (if rather hot)!